SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

     - `lcl_collection_strings`, `lcl_collection_line2string`
       - Both classes represent concrete collections and implement the `lif_collection` interface.
       - The `get_iterator` method returns an instance of `lcl_iterator` linked to the respective collection.
-      - In the simplified example, `lcl_collection_strings` holds in a string table, which can be iterated.
+      - In the simplified example, `lcl_collection_strings` holds a string table, which can be iterated.
 The class allows adding strings to the collection using the `add` method.
-      - `lcl_collection_line2string` requires an index table to be supplied via the at instance constructor.
+      - `lcl_collection_line2string` requires an index table to be supplied via the instance constructor.
 This internal table is then iterated.
 The demo purpose of the example is to convert all table components to strings and return an entire table line as a comma-separated list.
 The implementation includes checks to ensure that all components are convertible to strings.
   - Global class:
     - Implements the `if_oo_adt_classrun` interface and calls methods from local classes.
     - Serves as the client in the example.
 The client creates or supplies collections and retrieves iterators to iterate over the collection items.
     - The global class code demonstrates 3 example contexts:
       - Example 1: Demonstrates `lcl_collection_strings`.
 Several strings are added to the collection.
 The code shows various options the demo code offers, such as creating a collection, retrieving an iterator, retrieving the number of items in the collection, retrieving an item at a specific position, moving backward and forward within the collection, retrieving the current position, checking if there a more items to be processed, resetting, two separate iterators iterating across the same collection.
       - Example 2: Demonstrates `lcl_collection_line2string`.
 Some demo internal tables are created and supplied for iteration.
       - Example 3: Demonstrates a released ABAP class used for processing XML data.
 For more information, refer to the _Working with XML and JSON in ABAP_ cheat sheet.
 The class reflects an iterator setup.
-In the example, XML data is cretaed, processed, item names and values are output, reflecting the iteration process.
+In the example, XML data is created, processed, item names and values are output, reflecting the iteration process.

 <table>